Choose Your Own Adventure

 Nebraska

-The state of Nebraska has 10 national park units.
+The state of Nebraska has 10 national park sites.

 Agate Fossil Beds National Monument